Methods

 We begin our audits by meeting key factory personnel to outline the audit's purpose and scope, understand quality management practices, and review the organization of the company.
 We identify the warehouses, production areas, utilities, in-process controls, and quality control facilities within audit scope.
 If containment is a concern, it is given special attention.

-The purpose of the workshop tour is to inspect the maintenance and cleanliness of the production equipment.
-Hygiene is paramount.
-Regular maintenance schedules must be implemented.
-In multi-product workshops, we distinguish between dedicated and shared equipment, filters, and tools.
-We verify the absence of residue traps and other difficult-to-clean places.
-The production line must be designed for ease of cleaning.
 Equipment should be calibrated according to a regular schedule.
 In-process controls must be reliable, performed on samples collected in a manner that prevents contamination.
 The production records should be completed contemporaneously.
 When handling genotoxic substances, emphasis is placed on the steps where they are introduced and purged.
 In fermentation processes, we consider the purity of the broths.
 Microbiological cleanliness is also addressed, as we check for stagnant water and other potential hazards.
 Closed systems are preferred but must be regularly drained and dried.
 Recovery management (solvents, materials, products) must be conducted under clean and validated conditions.
-Refining and primary packaging operations should be safeguarded against contamination risks.
+Refining and primary packaging operations should be safeguarded against contamination risks like foreign matters, dust, and pest.
 Additionally, we see labelling control as a critical aspect of Good Manufacturing Practice.

-Our audits of intermediates, regulatory starting materials, and excipients are conducted according to the same principles, but only to the extent applicable to the purpose of such materials.
+Audits of intermediates, regulatory starting materials, and excipients are conducted according to the same principles, but only to the extent applicable to the intended uses of such materials.
 We aim to achieve an appropriate balance.
-If the audit scope concerns primary packaging materials, medical devices, etc., the principles are the same, though other suitable standards are applied.For sterile products, we place additional emphasis on the design of facilities, equipment, and production processes.
-Aseptic process simulation (media fill) is a critical area of focus.
-We also review environmental controls, time controls, the qualification of sterilizing filters, and the validation of sterilization and aseptic processes.
-We examine the sampling schemes and release procedures.
+If the audit scope concerns primary packaging materials, medical devices, etc., the principles are the same, though other suitable standards are applied.

 01